-Ready for college football?
 Several kickoff times released for Sooners, Cowboys

 OKLAHOMA CITY – The Big 12 Conference released kickoff times for several non-conference and late season conference games on Thursday.

-Four Oklahoma games have kickoff times and the broadcast networks set, while Oklahoma State has two games set.
+Four Oklahoma games have kickoff times and the broadcast networks set, while Oklahoma State has three games set.

 Oklahoma’s games are as follows: